CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 You can use `write file` instead of `write memory`.
 {{%/notice%}}

-When integrated configuration mode is disabled, the output looks like this:
+When you enable integrated configuration mode, the output looks like this:

 ```
 switch# write memory